Killington Brewfest

 Okemo – Vail Resorts acquired Okemo in 2018 and the resort was welcomed into the Epic Pass family.
 Okemo had many owners before Vail, the most notable being Tim and Dianne Mueller who purchased the resort in the 1980’s and continued to operate it through various sales until it was eventually purchased by Vail Resorts.

-Pico – Sale pending.
-Pico and Killington were both purchased by Powdr in 2007 and are still owned by the company today.
+Pico – Pico and Killington were both purchased by a group of local investors in 2024 that includes Phill Gross and Michael Ferri.
+The resort was previously owned by Powdr.

 Ski Quechee – The Quechee Lakes Association owns and operates Ski Quechee.
 The Quechee Club is a membership club that includes this ski area, but skiing is open to the public.